 10. Cala Macarella, Menorca — Twin Coves, Twice the Magic

-Macarella and Macarelleta - two adjacent bays connected by a coastal path, each outdoing the other in the turquoise-and-white-cliff department.
+A tiny notch on the map on Menorca’s southwest coast, Cala Macarella makes first-time beachgoers swoon.
+Wedged among cliffs where fragrant pines and holm oaks grow, this perfect-looking half-moon beach boasts both fine white sand and crystal-clear water.
+Macarella and Macarelleta — two adjacent bays connected by a coastal path, each outdoing the other in the turquoise-and-white-cliff department.
 In summer, car access is restricted (the road literally closes), and a seasonal bus runs from Ciutadella.
 The result?
 Even in August, you can find a rock to call your own.
-The Cami de Cavalls trail brings hikers in from across the island - which is exactly how a Biosphere Reserve beach should be accessed.
+The Cani de Cavalls trail brings hikers in from across the island — which is exactly how a Biosphere Reserve beach should be accessed.

 Best time: June-September (June and September for comfort without crowds) Nearest airport: MAH Menorca Get there without a car: Seasonal bus L69 Ciutadella-Macarella (buy tickets online) Perfect for: Cove connoisseurs, trail walkers, cliff-jumpers